TosbackCgusBridge-Bot/CGUs-versions/Msn/Privacy Policy.md

 **Services Offered with Publishers**

-FOX Sports Next works with local website owners and content providers (collectively "Publishers") to bring you certain features for some of the FOX Sports Next services, such as magazines, message boards and premium forums (the "FOX Sports Next Services").
-By providing information to, or using, those FOX Sports Next Services, you agree that we may share your information with the applicable Publisher.Click here for a list of Publishers.
+Scout.com works with local website owners and content providers (collectively "Publishers") to bring you certain features for some of the Scout.com services, such as magazines, message boards and premium forums (the "Scout.com Services").
+By providing information to, or using, those Scout.com Services, you agree that we may share your information with the applicable Publisher.Click here for a list of Publishers.
 Be sure to check the applicable Publisher's privacy policy that governs the Publisher's use of your information.

 **2\.
 COLLECTION OF INFORMATION**